rokka-n/lb-sd/README.md

 ## Nginx

 Pretty much the same instructions apply to nginx server (cd to nginx folder).
-Nginx offers dashboard only in paid version, so there is not much to see  `¯\_(ツ)_/¯`
+Nginx offers dashboard only in paid version, so there is not much to see  `¯\_(ツ)_/¯` - except services working (http://localhost:9999/v1/whoami).

+TODO: filter only services with tag == nginx.

 ### Todo
 Add graphite metrics.